agsb/f2u/Notes.md

 My solution for the flash-sram dilema is implement a buffer where all compiled goes and does flash, to init, and flush, to update, from sram to flash memory, disgards many implementations, lenght is from heap of memory and all variables are allocated from bottom.

-about postpone, compile, execute, : postone implemented as a new status at STATE variable, valid only for next word, were any word is compiled. then interpret works as:
+about postpone, compile, execute, : postone implemented as a new status in the STATE variable, valid only for the next word, in which any word must be compiled, then outer interpret works as:

-           state of interpret: COMPILE   EXECUTE   POSTONE
+        state of interpret:       COMPILE   EXECUTE   POSTPONE
         at common word does       compile   execute   compile at immediate word does    execute   execute   compile

 24/05/2021

-    Done comma, flash, flush for solve sram//flash
+    Done comma, flash, flush for solve sram//flash, not full tested

-    implemented postpone as a flag to always compile next word only, solves compile and [compile]
+    implemented postpone as a flag to always compile next word only, solves compile and [compile], etc

     matriz of interpret now is: